 Let’s assume you’ve done your homework and you know what a good lead looks like for you.
-The next step is to figure out what type of content your target audience wants, and will respond to, at each stage of the buyer journey.
+The next step is to figure out what type of content your target audience wants and will respond to at each stage of the buyer journey.
 This comes down to understanding who your target audience is and what their most pressing questions and problems are.
-Check out our Buyer Journey Content Mapping Template to find out how to get in front of buyers at the right time and with the right message.

 Once you have some ideas about the content you will supply, you need to start narrowing it down and to hone in on your specific audiences even further.